mcdemarco/the-new-kitchen-cookbook/sweets/ponchiki.md

 2. Mix wet and dry dough ingredients separately, optionally putting the wet ones into a small stand mixer at medium speed.
 3. Add dry ingredients gradually.
 4. Scoop into the oil with a small portion scoop or two table spoons.
-5. Fry up to 2 minutes per side (turning over halfway through) until brown.
+5. Fry up to 2 minutes per side (turning over halfway through if they don't turn themselves) until brown.
 Keep the oil at 325°--350°F while cooking.
 6. Return oil to 375°F between batches.
 7. Drain on or over paper towels.
 8. Dust with sugar.